 The song’s narrator has no answers for Ramona, or anybody else.
 “Everything passes/Everything changes/Just do what you think you should do.”
 Like My Back Pages, the song speaks of grayness, nothing is black and white.
-Like All I Really Want To Do, the song speaks of the pressure to conform to society’s norm: “[people] hype you and type you/Making you feel/That you must be exactly like them.”
+Like All I Really Want To Do, the song protests the pressure to conform to society’s norms: “[people] hype you and type you/Making you feel/That you must be exactly like them.”

 Joan Baez writes in her wonderful song Diamonds and Rust, which deals with her relationship with Dylan, that he was “always so good with words/ and keeping things vague”.
 He does keep things vague, not only in his personal life but also in some of his songs.
-A characteristic of Dylan’s writing, which becomes even more pronounced in later years, is a frequent lack of linear narrative and an overall fuzziness about just want is suppose to be happening.
+A characteristic of Dylan’s writing, which becomes even more pronounced in later years, is a frequent lack of linear narrative.
 In To Ramona, it is unclear just what the relationship is between the two characters.
 Are they lovers, friends, ex-lovers?
 Who knows.

 Dylan give a wonderful performance on Another Side.
 The vocal is so tender.
 The listener can feel the sympathy the narrator has for Ramona.
 The gentle guitar accompaniment quietly supports the vocal.
 Dylan performs the song frequently, but I haven’t heard a version that tops the original.

-To Ramona is a waltz, meaning it has three beats to the measure, with the accent on the first beat.
-Dylan has written a number of waltzes, including 4th Time Around, Ballad in Plain D, Lonesome Death of Hattie Carroll, and Winterlude, among others.
+Like 4th Time Around, Ballad in Plain D, Lonesome Death of Hattie Carroll, and Winterlude, To Ramona is a waltz, meaning it has three beats to the measure, with the accent on the first beat.

 Dylan performs To Ramona in the documentary Don’t Look Back in a style similar to the recording.
 More recent versions transform the song by accenting the waltz beat and adding a more upbeat vocal.
 I’m not a huge fan.